-In the event of an emergency closing of the school due to extreme weather conditions, parents will be notified by email or by Remind 101 (if you sign up for this option).
-Sign up information for Remind 101 will be sent out in the beginning of the school year.
-Parents can also check on line at the Emergency Closing Center site at www.emergencyclosings.com.
+In the event of an emergency closing of the school due to extreme weather conditions, parents will be notified by email, Remind (if you sign up for this option) or an alternative messaging app decided by the Director.
+Sign up information for any messaging app will be sent out in the beginning of the school year.
 If the weather has forced the closing of Northbrook elementary schools, Little Ones will also be closed.
 If the school needs to be closed due to other reasons, parents will be notified by phone.
-There are no refunds or make-up days for preschool or enrichment classes due to emergency closings.
+There are no refunds or make-up days for preschool or enrichment classes due to any and all emergency closings.